How To Make Sushi Rice Without Rice Cooker

 Can you make sushi rice from jasmine rice or basmati rice?

-As I mentioned above, I use plain rice vinegar to season my rice.
-However, you can buy sushi vinegar mixture from the shop.
-If you do, make sure to check the ingredients.
-More often than not, it will contain high fructose corn syrup, MSG and preservatives.
-All of which are better to be avoided.
+I use plain rice vinegar to season my rice.
+However, you can buy sushi vinegar mixtures from the store.
+If you do, make sure to check the ingredients, as they often contain high fructose corn syrup, MSG, and preservatives, which are best avoided.

-If you can’t find rice vinegar, white wine vinegar, white vinegar, and apple cider vinegar might work too.
-It will of course depend on your taste preferences.
-If you don’t like apple cider vinegar, don’t use it 😉
+If you can’t find rice vinegar, white wine vinegar, white vinegar, and apple cider vinegar might work as alternatives.
+It will, of course, depend on your taste preferences.
+If you don’t like apple cider vinegar, it’s best to skip it 😉.

 How to make sushi rice on the stove